Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Model

-We impose two monotonicity constraints on these fees: \begin{enumerate}[leftmargin=*,nosep] \item $\basefee \le \paidfee$: Users cannot reduce fees below the baseline cost of their guaranteed execution path. \item $\paidfee \le \attainablefee$: Declaring uncertainty (contingency) should not cost more than declaring certainty. \end{enumerate}
+We impose two monotonicity constraints on these fees: \begin{enumerate} \item $\basefee \le \paidfee$: Users cannot reduce fees below the baseline cost of their guaranteed execution path. \item $\paidfee \le \attainablefee$: Declaring uncertainty (contingency) should not cost more than declaring certainty. \end{enumerate}

+\begin{example}[Running Example: The Four Fees for Alice's Swap] Recall $\txswap$ declares $\{\opx,\opool,\obal\}$, say with object costs $1,3,1$.
+The attainable fee treats all declared objects as used, so $\attainablefee = 1+3+1 = 5$.
+The baseline fee counts only the always-used oracle, so $\basefee = 1$.
+The user-ideal fee depends on the branch taken: in the desired (favorable) execution Alice touches everything, so $\uifee = 5$; in the under-executed (revert) branch only the oracle is touched, so $\uifee = 1$.
+The interesting case is the under-executed one, where $\basefee = \uifee = 1$ sit far below $\attainablefee = 5$: the question of who pays for the $4$ units of unused, but reserved, capacity is discussed in \cref{sec:contingenttx}. \end{example}

 \paragraph{Scheduler Incentives and Burning.} In mechanisms like EIP-1559~\cite{eip1559}, some of the paid fee can be burned.
 We denote the \emph{retention ratio} as $\gamma = r/f$.
 To prevent schedulers from manipulating execution outcomes (e.g., forcing transactions to fail or under-execute to minimize work while collecting fees), we introduce a dynamic burning constraint: the retention ratio must increase as the transaction utilizes more of its declared objects.
 For simplicity, we assume that $\gamma$ is constant.

 This assumption aligns with practice.
 For example, EIP-1559 defines for each block some fixed base fee which is burnt from each included transaction.